turbocrime/transport-demo/demo-ext/README.md

 pnpm start
 ```

-if `web-ext` can't find your chrome binary, you may need to specify it like `CHROME_PATH=/Applications/Chromium.app/Contents/MacOS/Chromium`
+if `web-ext` can't find your browser, you will see `Error code: ERR_LAUNCHER_NOT_INSTALLED`. specify your binary location with something like `CHROME_PATH=/Applications/Chromium.app/Contents/MacOS/Chromium`

 # dev